Continuing Professional Development

-In accordance with Rule 95.1(3)(a),(b) and (c) the Law Society of Yukon establishes the following Guidelines for Compulsory Professional Development.
+In accordance with Rule 93(1) the Law Society of Yukon establishes the following Guidelines for Continuing Professional Development.

-If, after reviewing the Guidelines you are unsure whether an activity fulfills the content or activity requirements of these CPD Guidelines, contact the Law Society.
+If, after reviewing these Guidelines you are unsure whether an activity fulfills the content or activity requirements of these Guidelines, contact the Law Society.

 If you are a course provider, you may obtain confirmation whether your activity meets the prescribed criteria and the number of eligible CPD hours in advance of the activity by contacting the Law Society.

-- Members with non-practising or retired status.
-(Non-practising members who had practicing status for part of a year must report for that part of that year.)
+Please note that members with non-practising or retired status who had active practicing status for part of a calendar year must report for that part of the year.